banodoco/openmuse/structure.md

 ### SproutingCursorCanvas.tsx
 - Full-screen decorative canvas that renders sprouting cursor/branch effect across the entire app

+## Developer Tools / Staging Features

+### Role-Switching Mode (Staging/Development)
+- Allows developers to simulate viewing the application as different user types.
+- Activated when the Vite `MODE` is set to 'staging' (e.g., via `vite --mode staging`).
+- Provides a UI dropdown (`RoleSwitcher.tsx`) to select roles.
+- Roles include: Logged out, Logged in, Admin.
+- On profile or LoRA asset pages, an additional "View as Owner" option appears, simulating ownership of that specific item.
+- Core logic is managed by `MockRoleContext.tsx` and integrated into `AuthProvider.tsx`.

 ```
 .
 ├── .git/                   # Git version control directory